Skip to the main content.

 Phil considers how to really love homeless people on the streets.

-In 31 years of ministry to the poor and homeless of our city, however, I’ve discovered a question that does need to be asked before I take action toward another: What is loving?
+In 31 years of ministry to the poor and homeless of our city, however, I’ve discovered a question that does need to be asked before I take action toward another: What does it mean to be loving?

 The way we answer that question drives our actions.